gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 *"She is saved!"*

-The innocent Gretchen —
+The innocent Gretchen,
-who sinned, who killed, who went mad — is saved.
+who sinned, who killed, who went mad, is saved.

 Faust, who caused all of it,